-- are agnostic to the applications running in the endpoints and a circumvention of the Regulation does not take place. - 55.
+- equally as long as all packets are processed agnostic to sender and receiver, to the content accessed or distributed, and to the application or service used or provided. - 54.
+End point-based congestion control19 (a typical example is Transmission Control Protocol (TCP) congestion control) does not contravene Article 3(3) first subparagraph since, by definition, it takes place within terminal equipment and terminal equipment is not covered by the Regulation.20 NRAs should consider network-internal mechanisms of ISPs which assist end point-based congestion control21 to be in line with equal treatment, and therefore permissible, as long as these network-internal mechanisms are agnostic to the applications running in the end points and a circumvention of the Regulation does not take place. - 55.
 In case of agreements or practices involving technical discrimination, this would constitute unequal treatment which would not be compatible with Article 3(3).
-This holds in particular for the following examples: - A practice where an ISP blocks, slows down, restricts, interferes with, degrades or discriminates access to specific content, one or more applications (or categories thereof), except when justified by reference to the exceptions of Article 3(3) third subparagraph. - IAS offers where access to the internet is restricted to a limited set of applications or endpoints by the end-user's ISP (sub-internet service offers) infringe upon Article 3(3) first subparagraph, as such offers entail blocking of applications and / or discrimination, restriction or interference related to the origin or destination of the information. - A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s), as it would infringe Article 3(3) first (and third) subparagraph. - 56.
+This holds in particular for the following examples: - A practice where an ISP blocks, slows down, restricts, interferes with, degrades or discriminates access to specific content, one or more applications (or categories thereof), except when justified by reference to the exceptions of Article 3(3) third subparagraph. - IAS offers where access to the internet is restricted to a limited set of applications or end points by the end-user's ISP (sub-internet service offers) infringe upon Article 3(3) first subparagraph, as such offers entail blocking of applications and / or discrimination, restriction or interference related to the origin or destination of the information. - A zero-rating offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s), as it would infringe Article 3(3) first (and third) subparagraph. - 56.
 NRAs should apply a comprehensive assessment of compatibility with the Regulation for all those IAS offers which are not as clear as the examples mentioned in paragraph 55.